November Birth Month Flowers: Chrysanthemum and Peony

 November Birth Month Flowers: The Peony

 Though not as widely recognized as chrysanthemums, peonies are also considered birth flowers for November.
-While mums are the Queen of Fall Flowers, peony flowers are called the King of Flowers.
+Mums are the Queen of Fall Flowers, and peony flowers are called the King of Flowers.
 Moreover, they are the 12th wedding anniversary flower.

 History and Origins